 - Hepatitis B and C

-Colonoscopy – aids in colon cancer screening, enables removal of pre-cancer and early cancer lesions in the colon, helps diagnose and control bleeding in cases of lower GI bleed, and aids in the diagnosis of causes of diarrhea such as infection, inflammatory bowel disease and helps diagnose and control lower gastrointestinal bleeding.
+- Colonoscopy aids in colon cancer screening, enables removal of pre-cancer and early cancer lesions in the colon, assists in the evaluation of diarrhea and inflammatory bowel disease and helps diagnose and control lower gastrointestinal bleeding.

-- Endoscopic ultrasound is a special form of endoscopic imaging that helps in closely visualizing abdominal organs such as pancreas, bile duct and surrounding structures
+- Endoscopic ultrasound is a special form of endoscopic imaging that helps in closely visualizing abdominal organs such as the pancreas, bile duct, liver and surrounding structures.

-Capsule Endoscopy – helps diagnose small bowel disease such as blood vessel malformation, colitis and ulcerations
+- Capsule endoscopy helps diagnose small bowel disease such as blood vessel malformation and Crohn's disease.

 Commitment to Education

-The Brooklyn Hospital Center is not only Brooklyn’s first hospital; it’s also home to one of the borough’s oldest fully accredited Gastroenterology Fellowship programs.
-Thanks in part to this long tradition of scholarship and original research, our patients receive the most informed, up-to-date GI treatments available.
+The Brooklyn Hospital Center is not only Brooklyn’s first hospital, it’s also home to one of the borough’s oldest fully accredited Gastroenterology Fellowship Programs.
+Thanks in part to this long tradition of scholarship and research, our patients receive the most evidence-based and innovative gastrointestinal treatments available.